IDEO-coLAB/forkable-js-base/README.md

-# forkable-js-base
+# `forkable-js-base`
 This is the IDEO CoLab's base repository for all new JavaScript projects.
 When creating a new project that uses JavaScript and will be maintained by the CoLab, please [fork this repo](https://help.github.com/articles/fork-a-repo/) and use it as the base for your new project.

-## What the JS Base Includes
+## What This Includes

 ### Git Hooks

 You will find all Git Hooks in your project's `.git/hooks/` folder.
-This base repo includes custom Hooks which are automatically upon certain Git events.
+This base repo includes custom Hooks which are automatically run when certain Git events are triggered.

 #### pre-commit hook